MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 ## Trackers

 Trackers are unique codes or values found within web pages and often used to track user interaction.
 These codes could be used to correlate a disparate group of websites to a central entity.
-Often, actors copy the source code of a victim’s website they're looking to impersonate for a phishing campaign.
-Threat actors seldom take the time to remove these IDs, which could allow users to identify these fraudulent sites using Defender TI's **Trackers** data set.
-Actors might also deploy tracker IDs to see how successful their attack campaigns are, similar to how marketers use SEO IDs like a Google Analytics tracker ID to track the success of their marketing campaign.
+Often, threat actors copy the source code of a victim’s website they're looking to impersonate for a phishing campaign.
+They seldomly take the time to remove these IDs, which could allow users to identify these fraudulent sites using Defender TI's **Trackers** data set.
+Actors might also deploy tracker IDs to see how successful their attack campaigns are.
+This activity is similar to how marketers use SEO IDs, such as a Google Analytics tracker ID, to track the success of their marketing campaign.

-Our tracker data set includes IDs from providers like Google, Yandex, Mixpanel, New Relic, and Clicky.
+Our tracker data set includes IDs from providers like Google, Yandex, Mixpanel, New Relic, and Clicky, and continues to grow.
 It includes the following information:

 - **Hostname**: The hostname that hosts the infrastructure where the tracker was detected
 - **First seen**: A timestamp of the date that Microsoft first observed this tracker on the artifact